Sam Clucas: Mansfield Town

-On 21 June 2013, Clucas signed a two-year contract with Mansfield Town for a fee of £20,000 plus a 15% sell-on clause which was decided by a tribunal.
+On 21 June 2013, Clucas signed a two-year contract with Mansfield Town for a fee of £20,000 plus a 15% sell-on clause, which was decided by a tribunal.
 He had rejected an offer from Crewe Alexandra and chosen to sign for Mansfield as it was closer to his home in Lincoln.
 Clucas began his Stags career well with a run of five goals in six games and scoring four in an 8–1 win against St. Albans City in the FA Cup.
 He scored a total of 13 goals in 2013–14 helping Mansfield secure a mid-table position of 11th.
 Throughout the summer of 2014 Clucas stated his desire to leave Mansfield and play in League One.

 Chesterfield

-On 1 September 2014, the 2014 summer transfer window deadline day, League One side Chesterfield signed Clucas from rivals Mansfield Town on a three-year deal until June 2017 for an undisclosed fee.
-Under the management of Paul Cook, Clucas played key role in Chesterfield's 2014–15 season, scoring 12 goals in 49 matches as the team reached the League One play-offs where they lost out to Preston North End.
+On 1 September 2014, the 2014 summer transfer window deadline day, League One side Chesterfield signed Clucas on a three-year deal until June 2017 for an undisclosed fee.
+Under the management of Paul Cook, Clucas played key role in Chesterfield's 2014–15 season, scoring 12 goals in 49 matches as the team reached the League One play-offs, where they lost out to Preston North End.

 Hull City

 On 27 July 2015, Clucas signed a three-year deal with Championship side Hull City for an undisclosed fee, thought to be in the region of £1.3 million.
 Clucas made his competitive debut for Hull against Huddersfield Town on the first day of the 2015–16 season, scoring the first goal of the game.
-Clucas played 52 times as the Tigers gained an instant return to the Premier League with a 1–0 win against Sheffield Wednesday in the 2016 Football League Championship play-off Final.
+Clucas played 52 times as the Tigers gained an instant return to the Premier League with a 1–0 win against Sheffield Wednesday in the 2016 Football League Championship play-off final.

 On 13 August 2016, Clucas made a Premier League debut described as "exceptional" against Leicester City, and four days later Clucas signed a new three-year deal with the club.
 He scored for Hull in the return game in Leicester in March 2017.
-It was the fifth successive season in which he scored a goal, in a fifth different division, and in an ascending order—the Football Conference in 2012–13, League Two in 2013–14, League One in 2014–15, Football League Championship in 2015–16, and then the Premier League in 2016–17.
+It was the fifth successive season in which he scored a goal, in a fifth different division, and in an ascending order — the Football Conference in 2012–13, League Two in 2013–14, League One in 2014–15, Championship in 2015–16, and then the Premier League in 2016–17.
 Hull were relegated back to the Championship following a 4–0 defeat to Crystal Palace on 14 May 2017.